MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_02a_Manage_Subscriptions_and_RBAC.md

 ## Lab scenario
 To improve the management of Azure resources in Contoso, you have been tasked with implementing the following functionality:
-- creating a management group that would include all of Contoso's Azure subscriptions
+- Creating a management group that would include all of Contoso's Azure subscriptions
-- granting permissions to submit support requests for all subscriptions in the management group to a designated Azure Active Directory user.
+- Granting permissions to submit support requests for all subscriptions in the management group to a designated Azure Active Directory user.
 That user's permissions should be limited only to:
-    - creating support request tickets
+    - Creating support request tickets
-    - viewing resource groups
+    - Viewing resource groups

    **Note:** An **[interactive lab simulation](https://mslabs.cloudguides.com/guides/AZ-104%20Exam%20Guide%20-%20Microsoft%20Azure%20Administrator%20Exercise%202)** is available that allows you to click through this lab at your own pace.
 You may find slight differences between the interactive simulation and the hosted lab, but the core concepts and ideas being demonstrated are the same.